catalystneuro/IBL-fiberphotometry-to-nwb/README.md

 3. Create an `NWBConverter` subclass combining all interfaces.
 4. Write `convert_session.py` and `convert_all_sessions.py` scripts.
 5. Add metadata YAML files for experiment-level and hardware metadata.

+---

+## Environment

+- Python 3.10+ (tested on 3.10, 3.12, 3.13)
+- Uses `conda` for environment management
+- See [documentation/development/environment.md](documentation/development/environment.md) for the full list of installed packages and version details

+---

+## License

+BSD 3-Clause License.
+See [LICENSE](LICENSE) file for details.